ushahidi/Ushahidi_Deploy/README.md

 1. Run the following command:
 `wget -qO- --no-check-certificate https://raw.github.com/ushahidi/Ushahidi_Deploy/master/debian6.sh | bash`

-2. Run through the installation procedure.
+2. Open the IP of the server in your web browser.
+Run through the installation procedure.
 For your database, use the following details:
     * Hostname: `localhost`
     * Username: `ushahidi`
     * Password: `ushahidi`